The information-theoretic foundation of thermodynamic work extraction

-A {\sl constructor} for a task $T$ is a system which whenever presented with the substrate of the task $T$ in one of the input attributes, it delivers it in one of the states of the allowed output attributes, and {\sl retains the ability to do that again}. \footnote{A constructor generalises the notion of a catalyst in resource theory \cite{LAN}, relaxing the requirement that it stay in exactly the same state, to the requirement that it stay exactly with the same attribute.}
+A {\sl constructor} for a task $T$ is a system which whenever presented with the substrate of the task $T$ in one of the input attributes, it delivers it in one of the states of the allowed output attributes, and {\sl retains the ability to do that again}.
 A task is {\sl impossible} if the laws of physics impose a limit on how accurately it can be performed by a constructor.
-Otherwise, the task is {\sl possible} - it can be performed by a {\sl constructor} to arbitrarily high accuracy.
-In quantum information, gates for computational tasks are example of constructors \cite{DEU}; and logically reversible computational tasks are possible tasks under unitary quantum theory.

-Further examples of possible and impossible tasks under unitary quantum theory fall under the heading of cloning.
-Define the task of {\sl cloning} a set of attributes $X$:

-When X is a boolean variable, $X=\{{\bf 0},{\bf1}\}$, $C(X)$ is the controlled-NOT task.
-This task is possible in quantum theory whenever all elements in $X$ are orthogonal to one another; otherwise, if $X$ consists of non-orthogonal states, it is impossible.
+Otherwise, the task is {\sl possible}.
 Constructor-theoretic statements never refer to specific constructors, only to the fact that tasks are possible or impossible.
-This is what allows one to achieve a scale-independent, dynamics-independent formulation of physical principles.
+This is what allows them to be scale- and dynamics-independent.